caramongr/DonkySDK-Android-Modular/README.md

 ## Usage

-To read more about how to get started please see [here](http://docs.mobiledonky.com/docs/start-here) and for details how to use this module [here](http://docs.mobiledonky.com/docs/start-here).
+To read more about how to get started please see [here](http://docs.mobiledonky.com/docs/set-up-guide).

 Download via Gradle